Sarthak-Rajvaidya/deep-learning-from-scratch/README.md

 This repository documents my journey of learning **Deep Learning from scratch**.

-The purpose is not simply to use libraries such as PyTorch or TensorFlow, but to understand what actually happens inside a neural network during training.
+The goal is not simply to call high-level APIs such as TensorFlow or PyTorch, but to understand what actually happens inside a neural network during training.

 Every major concept is approached in the following way: